 In fact, in Joe McQ’s Carry This Message he says,

 Most people who don’t sponsor in their first year of sobriety never sponsor.
-I think sponsorship should begin when we are fresh off the Steps and have a new experience to share; if we wait around, we may forget how we accomplished it.
-When your sponsoree gets to Step 10, he or she should probably start sponsoring.
+Sponsorship should begin when we are finishing the Steps and have a new experience to share; if we wait around, we may forget how we accomplished it.
+When your sponsoree gets to Step 10, he or she should take the plunge, too.

 Take your feet from the wheel, buddy.
 You’re in the drivers’ seat!